-Canon 50D versus Canon 5D
+Canon 50D vs 5D

-The Canon EOS 50D and the Canon EOS 5D are two digital cameras that were revealed to the public, respectively, in August 2008 and August 2005.
+The Canon EOS 50D and the Canon EOS 5D are two digital cameras that were officially introduced, respectively, in August 2008 and August 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (50D) and a full frame (5D) sensor.
-The 50D has a resolution of 15.1 megapixel, whereas the 5D provides 12.7 MP.
+The 50D has a resolution of 15.1 megapixels, whereas the 5D provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D is notably larger (9 percent) than the Canon 50D.
 Moreover, the 5D is markedly heavier (9 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.